 For the next 3 years the tree flowered, but alas no apples.
 Not until this year, when I spied 7 beautiful apples on its lowest branches.
 Hurrah!
 Finally!

 Fortunately, my parents' trees are loaded with more apples than they can possibly use.
-And my father’s been making applesauce and apple treats practically every day.
+When it's apple season my father makes applesauce and apple treats practically every day.

-He loves making this crostata—a rustic apple tart—because it's not too fussy.
+Dad loves making this apple crostata because it's not too fussy.
 It tastes great, and he doesn't have to attempt to make it look pretty.